 We have been working hard as of late to expand our website with resource pages on wide ranging topics that answer a myriad of questions.
 Ever since 1994, we have been passionate about consumer education and lender transparency because they are central to our customers’ success as well as our own.
 This resource page will aim to give you practical ways in which you can save up a down payment for a house.
 The larger the down payment is, the smaller your mortgage will be.
 We hope these strategies can get you to a higher down payment than you could have previously imagined.

-If you came across this page because you wish to obtain a title loan through TFC Title Loans, then go straight to our homepage and fill out our quick and easy online application right away!
+If you came across this page because you wish to obtain a title loan through TFC Title Loans, then go straight to our homepage and fill out our quick and easy online title loans application right away!
 You might want o think about an emergency fund.

-Make sure to create a monthly budget that you can follow closely.
 You can only afford to build up a substantial savings if you spend less money than you make.
 Therefore, sticking with a fixed plan is very important.
 Consider using electronic bill pay to keep track of your expenses or print out a list of all your monthly expenses and check them off one by one to ensure they are paid.
 Doing this will also prevent you from spending more.

-Open a separate savings account and keep your house fund there.
 Sometimes when people see more money in their account than usual they will be tempted to spend it or will believe they are further along in saving then they are and go lax.
 If you separate your money out, then this will be less likely to happen.
 Pick an account that might be harder to access and disallow yourself from withdrawing from that account.

-Make saving as automatic as possible.
 Go to your work’s payroll department and have them send a fixed amount to your new savings account every payday through direct deposit.
 This is why you are paying yourself first so there will be no excuses for not saving.

 If you receive any holiday or end of year bonuses or if you receive a large tax refund, it may be incredibly tempting to splurge a little bit on extras but don’t.
 Restrain yourself just for now so you can get that house.
 Since you have a well thought-out budget you don’t need that money to get by so it will go to the best use in your savings account.